microspectrometer/dev-kit-2020/doc/embedded-c-design.md

 # ---Pending Tasks---

+# [ ] Write SetSensorConfig
+- sensor config is three bytes
+- these bytes are globals
+- don't use `LisHardware` and `LisHardwareFake` otherwise I have to duplicate the definitions
+- it's nice to keep this separate anyway
+- so put config stuff in `LisConfig` and `LisConfigs`, mirroring the idea of `StatusCode` and `StatusCodes` -- declare in the singular, define in the plural
+- [x] `LisConfig.h` owns the config declarations
+- [x] `LisConfigs.h` owns the definitions
+    - define as `const` so that `main()` translation unit loads the globals into working registers (check this)

 # [x] Fix unit tests of SpiSlaveTxByte to reflect use of interrupt disable/enable

 # [x] Erase old _TransferIsDone tests and any occurence of this function